StarTalk

 Program Cost

-With the general support of the funds from the National Security Agency, the program will cover all associated costs for accepted students, including (1) tuition and learning materials, (2) meals and lodging and field trips during the residential program from July 11 to July 29, 2022.
+With the general support of the funds from the National Security Agency, the program will cover all associated costs for accepted students, including (1) tuition and learning materials, (2) meals and lodging, and (3) field trips during the residential program from July 7 to July 25, 2025.

 Program Credit

-Students who successfully complete the program can earn 6 credit hours for Chinese 1040 and Chinese 1050 at Appalachian State University.
+Students who successfully complete the program can potentially earn 6 credit hours and be placed out of CHN 1010 and CHN 1020 at Appalachian State University.
 But your school might decide whether you get credit or placement based upon its own criteria.
 The program can provide unofficial documentation, upon request, of successful completion of the program.

 How to Apply